Rest and Recuperation (R&R)

 Soldiers who are serving in areas designated as hostile fire and imminent danger area may be eligible for one Rest and Recuperation (R&R) trip per 12-month deployment period.
 R&R is a chargeable leave program that authorizes use of ordinary leave and may not be combined with other absences.
 Soldiers must meet certain requirements to be eligible for R&R leave.

-Regular Army Active Duty Soldiers on a 12-month deployment order with a minimum of 365 days boots on ground (as of 1 January 2012) in the Central Command area in one of the 16 designated countries by the Department of Defense are eligible for R&R leave.
+Army National Guard Soldiers on a 12-month deployment order with a minimum of 270 days boots on ground (as of 1 January 2012) in the Central Command area in one of the 16 designated countries by the Department of Defense are eligible for R&R leave.

 Rest and Recuperation is a chargeable leave program that authorizes use of ordinary leave to allow Soldiers leave away from hostile fire and imminent danger areas for 15 days.
 R&R periods are limited to one leave per 12-month period and may not be combined with other absences.